One-child policy: "Virtual" population crisis

-Despite the legitimate ongoing rapid growth of China’s population and the evident effects it brought to society, China did not have a real “population crisis”.
+Despite the legitimate ongoing rapid growth of China's population and the evident effects it brought to society, using the term "population crisis" to describe the situation is disputed.
 Scholars including Susan Greenhalgh argue that the state intentionally created a virtual population crisis in order to serve political ends.
-According to state promotions, the looming overpopulation crisis would ruin the national agenda of achieving “China’s socialist modernization”, which includes industry, agriculture, national defense, and technology.
+According to state promotions, the looming overpopulation crisis would ruin the national agenda of achieving "China's socialist modernization", which includes industry, agriculture, national defense, and technology.

-China’s attitude towards population control on the global stage in forums evidenced the fabricated nature of the crisis.
-In the mid-1960s, when global movements for birth control emerged, Chinese delegates expressed their oppositional stance toward population control.
-In the first UN-organized World Population Conference held in Bucharest in 1969, they claimed that it was an imperialist agenda that Western countries imposed on the Third World countries, and that population was not a determining factor of economic growth and a country’s well-being.
-Yet, when turning to the domestic setting, the state initiated a nationwide birth control program.
-Their rhetoric and action mismatched and revealed the illegitimacy of the state-promoted “population crisis” that could endanger the modernization of China.
+China's attitude towards population control on the global stage in international forums evidenced an ambiguous stance on the nature of the crisis.
+In the mid-1960s, when global movements for birth control emerged, Chinese delegates expressed their opposition toward population control.
+In the first UN-organized World Population Conference held in Bucharest in 1974, they claimed that it was an imperialist agenda that Western countries imposed on Third World countries, and that population was not a determining factor of economic growth and a country's well-being.
+Yet, in the domestic setting the state leaders were already wary of the perceived "population crisis" that was thought to endanger the modernization of China.

 It is also suggested that mathematical terms, graphs, and tables were utilized to form a convincing narrative that presents the urgency of the population problem as well as justifies the necessity of mandatory birth control across the nation.
 Due to the previous traumas of the Cultural Revolution, public and top state leaders turned to the charisma of science, and sometimes blindly worshipped it as the solution to every problem.
-So anything that was veiled and decorated by the so-called scientific back-ups would be highly considered by both the people and the state.
+As a result, any proposal that was veiled and decorated by the so-called scientific back-ups would be highly considered by both the people and the state.

-Arguments started to come out in 1979, suggesting that the excessively rapid population growth was sabotaging the economy and destroying the environment, and essentially preventing China from being a rightful member of the global world.
-Skillful and deliberate comparisons were made with the developed and industrialized countries such as the United States, Japan, and France.
-Under such a comparison, China’s relatively low income per capita is attributed directly to the population growth and no other factors.
-Even though the data are truthful, the way it was arranged and presented to the readers gave a singled-out message determined by the state, that the population problem is a national catastrophe and immediate remedy was desperately needed.
+Arguments started to come out in 1979 suggesting that the excessively rapid population growth was sabotaging the economy and destroying the environment, and essentially preventing China from being a rightful member of the global world.
+Skillful and deliberate comparisons were made with developed and industrialized countries such as the United States, Japan, and France.
+Under such a comparison, China's relatively low income per capita was attributed directly to population growth and no other factors.
+Though the data is truthful, its arrangement and presentation to readers gave a single message determined by the state: that the population problem is a national catastrophe and immediate remedy is desperately needed.